Advantages of Early Spay/Neuters in Cats and Dogs

 Kittens shed the anesthesia much quicker than the adult cats.
 In a video comparing neutering surgery at two different ages, fifteen minutes after the surgery the kitten was awake and starting to move around.
 The one year old cat was still out cold.
 Within an hour, the kittens were moving around, playing, and eating.

-The evidence seems clear that early spay and neuter is not only safe for the youngsters, but that the procedure produces less tissue trauma, is less stressful, provides a shorter recovery period, with a lower risk of complications.
+The evidence seems clear: early spay and neuter is not only safe for the youngsters, but the procedure produces less tissue trauma, is less stressful, provides a shorter recovery period, and with a lower risk of complications.
 On the other hand, no working studies are available to support the appropriateness of waiting the traditional period.

 The concept has been slow to enter into the mainstream of small animal practice.
 However the fact that it is being taught in more and more veterinary colleges, coupled with the endorsements of such august groups as the AVMA with 64,000 members; The Canadian Veterinary Medical Association, with over 8,000 members; The state veterinary associations in California, Nevada, Massachusetts, Rhode Island, Oregon, and Wisconsin; and numerous humane societies, promises that new ground is being gained every day.
 One fact is for certain: people who run shelters can attest that their NBA (Neuter Before Adoption) programs have contributed to increased adoptions.